microsoft/nni/docs/Installation.md

       git
       wget

     python pip should also be correctly installed.
-You could use "python3 -m pip -v" to check in Linux.
+You could use "python3 -m pip -v" to check pip version.

 * __Install NNI through pip__